December 2012 Newsletter

 Learn Wedding Photography Online, Free Access to ATP Members, Go Pro HD Hero 3…

-I hope this newsletter finds you well, fully charged and all geared up for the impending holidays!
+I hope our December 2012 Newsletter finds you well, fully charged and all geared up for the impending holidays!

-One thing I find strange at this time of year is how the news and weather teams on British TV really dramatise the fact that it is getting colder!?!??
-Doesn’t that happen every winter?
-We are so ill-equipped every year it’s quite embarrassing!
+There is something I find it strange at this time of year.
+That is how the weather on British TV really dramatises the fact that it is getting colder!?!??
+Doesn't that happen every winter?
+We are so ill-equipped every year it's quite embarrassing!

-I have old cine film of us on a ferry going from Harwich to Denmark in the early 70’s and the sea was frozen!
-Sledging, snowball fights, making ice slides down our road…hardly happens down this way anymore (Weymouth) but yes, it gets cold…so what!
+I have old cine film of us on a ferry going from Harwich to Denmark in the early 70's.
+The north sea was frozen!
+Sledging, snowball fights, making ice slides down our road.
+Hardly happens down this way anymore (Weymouth) but yes, it gets cold…so what!

-Anyway, I have decided this year to try and record the winter and festivities as much as I can with both stills and video and even hope to have some aerial photo/footage equipment early next year…watch this space.
+Anyway, I have decided this year to try and record the winter and festivities as much as I can with both stills and video.
+I even hope to have some aerial photo/footage equipment early next year...watch this space.

-Lately I have been getting more and more wedding enquiries for this area (Dorset) and a good percentage of “closed” bookings for next year and 2014 so I must be doing something right.
-A couple of the weddings are really exciting with stunning locations and fun days planned…something different for a change.
+Lately I have been getting more and more wedding enquiries for this area (Dorset).
+With that, a good percentage of "closed" bookings for next year and 2014 so I must be doing something right.
+A couple of the weddings are really exciting with stunning locations and fun days planned.
+Something different for a change.

-Perhaps we are nearing the end of the super cheap wedding photography deals as photographers realise they cannot survive in business that way and couples realise the true value of experience and professionalism (and this is certainly something I have yet to experience luckily)!
+Perhaps we are nearing the end of the super cheap wedding photography deals as photographers realise they cannot survive in business that way.
+Couples maybe now realise the true value of experience and professionalism (and this is certainly something I have yet to experience luckily)!

 I think the wedding photography industry is going through changes again, creative-wise, for me at least.

 Anyway, if you have been following our blog or Facebook page recently, you will have seen that I have a new baby.
-No, not a flesh and blood one before you all start sending good wishes (2 is quite enough thank you), but a new baby camera.
+No, not a flesh and blood one before you all start sending good wishes (2 is quite enough thank you).
+A new baby camera.

 The Go Pro HD Hero 3

-This is probably one of the most exciting imaging tools I have played with for a long time that has really got the creative juices flowing.
-It is tiny!
+This is probably one of the most exciting imaging tools I have played with for a long time.
+One that has really got the creative juices flowing, it is tiny!
 But what about image quality and its general usefulness?

-To test the quality of this little marvel, I uploaded a quick 30 second video clip, shot in fairly low light, to Shutterstock and it was accepted pretty much straight away.
+To test the quality of this little marvel, I uploaded a quick 30 second video clip, shot in fairly low light, to Shutterstock.
+It was accepted pretty much straight away.

-This has opened up a whole new world for shooting creative stock video and the best thing is, this camera won’t break the bank but it will give you amazing quality and a lot of fun…more later.
+This has opened up a whole new world for shooting creative stock video.
+The best thing is, this camera won't break the bank but it will give you amazing quality and a lot of fun.
+More later.

-I have also been furiously rendering and preparing all of the Wedding Photography Blueprint 2.0 DVD’s and bonuses and loaded them to a private section of the Blueprint site where you are now able to watch and learn wedding photography online in high definition.
+I have also been furiously rendering and preparing all of the Wedding Photography Blueprint 2.0 DVD's and bonuses.
+I have loaded them to a private section of the Blueprint site where you are now able to watch and learn wedding photography online in high definition.

-It is also cheaper this way and we even offer various payment terms now to help get you started in this wonderful and lucrative industry!
+It is also cheaper this way.
+We even offer various payment terms now to help get you started in this wonderful and lucrative industry!

 Wedding Photography Blueprint 2.0 Online

-After months of work and nearly pulling (what’s left of) my hair out, I have finally got the entire course and bonuses online at a private section of the website.
-This will enable anyone wanting to break into wedding photography, to learn and study anywhere and at any time as well as receiving ongoing support.
+After months of work and nearly pulling (what's left of) my hair out, I have finally finished.
+I have got the entire course and bonuses online at a private section of the website.
+This will enable anyone wanting to break into wedding photography, to learn and study anywhere, at any time as well as receiving ongoing support.

-You can now watch the course online using your PC or MAC, Smartphone or Tablet or any Wi-Fi/ internet-enabled device…in glorious HD!
+You can now watch the course online using your computer, Smartphone or tablet or any Wi-Fi/ internet-enabled device.
+In glorious HD!

-Not only that, we have reduced the price for Christmas, removed the postage fees and added 4 payment plans to suit every budget.
+Not only that, we have reduced the price for Christmas.
+We've also removed the postage fees and added 4 payment plans to suit every budget.
 The idea is to allow anyone wanting to really learn this industry to do so without breaking the bank.

 As another Christmas gift, we are for a limited time, wavering the signup fee for ATP Members, the online training section of All Things Photography where you can learn:

-Plus we have forums and galleries where you can upload your work for comments and critique as part of our friendly online community.
-So, if you have just received or will be getting a lovely new DSLR for Christmas, why not start early and get on board!
+Plus we have forums and galleries where you can upload your work for comments and critique.
+All part of our friendly online community.
+So if you have just received or will be getting a lovely new DSLR for Christmas, why not start early and get on board!